mongodb/docs/content/configure-ldap-sasl-activedirectory.md

 [tags]
 mongodb = "product"
 +++
+# Authenticate Using SASL and LDAP with ActiveDirectory

 MongoDB Enterprise provides support for proxy authentication of users.
 This allows administrators to configure a MongoDB cluster to